 Group plans are governed by ERISA, which has a specific administrative review structure.
 You cannot introduce new evidence if you appeal the administrative denial.
 Court proceedings will only review the administrative record.

-Seek An ERISA Disability Attorney In New Jersey Immediately
+Seek An ERISA Disability Attorney In New Jersey Or New York Immediately